Avoiding False Positives When Monitoring Administrator Behavior

 The Problem With System Notes

-As Strongpoint CEO Mark Walker points out in the video below, it’s entirely possible to monitor transactional activity using NetSuite’s system notes.
+It’s entirely possible to monitor transactional activity using NetSuite’s system notes.
 The problem?
 False positives.
-And lots of ‘em.

 As you’ll see, system notes have limited filtering capabilities.
 And they don’t always accurately differentiate between changes made by Admin Scripts and changes made by users through the UI.
 Which means that a lot of the results they generate aren’t actually changes that need review.
 In order to get accurate reporting, you need to compare a list of system notes flagged as being made in the Administrator role with a list of Administrators.